 Lee Allatson – drum kit tuition at Dye House Drum Works

-Free Improvisation: As well as performing and recording as a solo drum set improvisor, Lee has played with Damo Suzuki (Can, Damo Suzuki’s Soundcarriers), John Russell, Paul Dunmall (Keith Tippett, Alice Coltrane), Alan Wilkinson, Hannah Marshall, Shih-Yang Lee, Liu Fang-Yi and Zhang You-Sheng (Kandala Records), Christopher Hobbs (Cornelius Cardew/Scratch Orchestra, AMM), Virginia Anderson (Musicologist and Experimental Music Catalogue writer), Mark Sanders (Evan Parker, Otomo Yoshihide, Jah Wobble), Tim Harries (Brian Eno, Bill Bruford), Walt Shaw, Bruce Coates & Jamie Smith (FrImp), Han Earl Park (Cork University), Mrs. Pilgrimm, Sound Source at London’s Luminaire, Mopomoso at The Vortex and Leicester’s Stench music festival; Lee also runs and plays regularly with the South Leicestershire Improvisors Ensemble.
+Free Improvisation: As well as performing and recording as a solo drum set improviser, Lee has played with Damo Suzuki (Can, Damo Suzuki’s Soundcarriers), John Russell, Paul Dunmall (Keith Tippett, Alice Coltrane), Alan Wilkinson, Hannah Marshall, Shih-Yang Lee, Liu Fang-Yi and Zhang You-Sheng (Kandala Records), Christopher Hobbs (Cornelius Cardew/Scratch Orchestra, AMM), Virginia Anderson (Musicologist and Experimental Music Catalogue writer), Mark Sanders (Evan Parker, Otomo Yoshihide, Jah Wobble), Tim Harries (Brian Eno, Bill Bruford), Walt Shaw, Bruce Coates & Jamie Smith (FrImp), Han Earl Park (Cork University), Mrs. Pilgrimm, Sound Source at London’s Luminaire, Skronkfest, Oooh!
+Fest, John Russell’s Discovery Fest, Mopomoso at The Vortex and Leicester’s Stench music festival; Lee also runs and plays regularly with the South Leicestershire Improvisors Ensemble.

-Jazz: Founder an coordinator of The Fourmasons (straight ahead, quintet); Ka Safar (13-piece, ‘transcendental astro jazz’ in the vein of Alice Coltrane, Sun Ra, Pharaoh Sanders); Klaus Bru’s Elastic Standards with Klaus Bru, Orphy Robinson, Michael DeSouza and Jerome Fouquet.
+Jazz: Founder an coordinator of The Fourmasons (straight ahead, quintet); Founder, writer and coordinator for Ka Safar (13-piece, ‘transcendental astro jazz’ in the vein of Alice Coltrane, Sun Ra, Pharaoh Sanders); Klaus Bru’s Elastic Standards with Klaus Bru, Orphy Robinson OBE, Michael DeSouza and Jerome Fouquet.

 Ska music: Prince Buster, Laurel Aiken, Dawn Penn, Winston Francis, Delroy Williams, Skaboom, El Pussycat Ska, Kingsize and members of The Specials, Desmond Decker and Junior Murvin’s bands.